HOUSE AND GROUNDS RULES

 1. Locker space is available only to members in good standing at the Club, and only upon assignment by the House Committee.
 The applicant's priority on the wait list will be determined by their date of membership.

 2. All members who had a locker at the end of the previous season will be assigned a locker for the next season providing they have paid the required fee on or before February 15th of the next season.
 The Club does not guarantee the same locker from year to year.

-3. Members with locker space may not rent, transfer, or allow others outside the Club to use the space assigned to them.
+3. Members with locker space may not rent out, transfer, or allow others outside the Club to use the space assigned to them.

 4. Smoking and/or the handling or storage of gasoline is prohibited at all times in the locker house.

-5. Members will be notified when the lockers are ready for use in the spring and when the must be vacated in the fall.
-Earlier spring use or later fall use is not permitted.
+5. Members will be notified when the lockers are ready for use in the Spring and when they must be vacated in the Fall.
+Earlier Spring use or later Fall use is not permitted.

 7. Lockers which have been reassigned after June 15th will have 30 days to be occupied or will be reassigned again.

 1. Non-member guests are subject to and must abide by the Club rules and regulations.